SuperwhispervsMonologue

 Superwhisper has distinct modes for different contexts.
 Super Mode reads what's on your screen to shape the output.
 Email Mode formats for email.
 Message Mode keeps things casual.
 You can build your own modes with custom system prompts.

 Monologue takes a different angle.
 It learns your writing style over time and auto-formats output to match.
-That's a genuinely interesting approach to the same problem, especially if you want output that sounds like you without configuring anything.
+That's an interesting approach to the same problem, especially if you want output that sounds like you without configuring anything.

 Where Monologue does well

 Monologue's style-learning feature is worth calling out.
 Instead of you defining modes, it watches how you write and adapts.
 For people who don't want to configure anything, that's appealing.
-Their code-switching support for multilingual speakers is also solid.
+Code-switching support for multilingual speakers is also solid.

 Frequently asked questions